Rasht

+Rasht (رشت; [ɾæʃt]) is a city in the Central District of Rasht County, Gilan province, Iran, serving as the capital of the province, the county, and the district.
+Known as the "City of Rain" (Shahr-e Bārān), Rasht has, throughout Iran’s history, served as a border city, earning the historical nickname “Dār al-Marz Rasht” or ”Rasht on the Border”.
+With a population of 679,995 in 2016, it is the most populous city in northern Iran.

 Rasht is the largest city on Iran's Caspian Sea coast.
-Due to being between the coast and the mountains, the local environment is rainy with humid subtropical and mediterranean influences.
-It also has temperate rainforest to its south, contrasting to the mostly arid Iran.
-It is a major trade center between Caucasia, Russia, and Iran using the port of Bandar-e Anzali.
+Due to being between the coast and the mountains, the local environment is rainy with a humid subtropical climate.
+It also has a temperate rainforest to its south, in contrast to the rest of Iran, which is mostly arid.

+It is a major trade center between Caucasia, Russia, and Iran, using the port of Bandar-e Anzali.
 Rasht is also a major tourist center with the resort of Masouleh in the adjacent mountains and the beaches of Caspian as some of the major attractions.

-Historically, Rasht was a major transport and business center which connected Iran to Russia and the rest of Europe, and because of this was known as the "Gate of Europe".
-The city has a history that goes back to the 13th century but its modern history dates back to the Safavid era during which Rasht was a major silk trade center with numerous textile workshops.
+Historically, Rasht was a major transport and business center which connected Iran to Russia and the rest of Europe, and because of this it was known as the "Gate of Europe".
+The city has a history that goes back to the 13th century, but its modern history dates back to the Safavid era during which Rasht was a major center of the silk trade with numerous textile workshops.
 In 2015, this city joined the network of creative cities of the world as a creative gastronomy city under the supervision of UNESCO.

+Some of the famous neighbourhoods of Rasht include Golsar, Safsar, Kordmahaleh and Khamiran.

+Etymology

+There are multiple views about the origin of the city's name.
+According to one view, the root of the city's name is the word resh (رش), meaning "very light rain".
+This is connected with the rainy weather of the area.
+According to another view, the correct pronunciation of the city's name is Resht, deriving from the root of the verb risidan (ریسیدن) or reshtan (رشتن), both meaning "to spin".
+This is connected with the importance of silk thread production in the city.
+The name has also been interpreted as meaning "low, sunken place"; apparently the word originally described a market in the area (rasht bazar) and was later applied to the settlement.
+Ali-Akbar Dehkhoda cites a tradition according to which the sum of the numerical values of the letters (per Abjad numerals) corresponds to the date of the founding of the city (900 AH, or 1494/95 AD), although the name is mentioned in the 10th-century geography Hudud al-'Alam (albeit as the name of a district, not of a city).